peterashwell/peterashwell.github.io/projects.md

 <a href="http://trackerkeeper.co"><img width="660" style="padding:10px 0px" src="{{site.url}}/assets/trackerkeeper.png"></a>
 <p>A website with the objective of being a single place for keeping track of the multimedia links one consumes day to day, sharing them with others, and organising them into playlists.</p>
 <p>I currently have live <a href="http://trackerkeeper.co">a website</a> I prototyped in about four hours using google forms and some hacky jquery, which was a fun and very rewarding experience.
 It also inspired <a href="https://github.com/cmiceli">Chris Miceli</a> to build the terrifying and aptly named <a href="https://github.com/cmiceli/sheetyfs">SheetyFS</a>, a file system built out of Google Spreadsheets.</p>
-<p>The next steps for the tool are replacing google forms with a backend that can fetch metadata from youtube and soundcloud, which should improve the user experience a lot.
+<p>The next steps for the tool are replacing google forms with a backend that can fetch metadata from youtube and soundcloud which should improve the user experience a lot.
 That will also mean it will have a real auth system.
 Along with that would be simple playlist management and some performance tuning.</p>

 <h1>Basil Framework</h1>
 <em>August 2013 - January 2014</em>